tonmoy0010/dev-neovim-env/README.md

-# NeoVim as an IDE
+# How to install NeoVim

 Config file setup for nevim IDE